 Using \eqref{Eq:model-posterior-graphApp} for the model posterior and assuming that the prior (before observing the labels) is independent of $\mcM$ and only depends on the graph under consideration, we obtain

-To sample from this distribution, we initialize the Markov chain at a randomly-selected configuration~$\tmcM^{(0)}$, and define a step-size parameter $\epsilon$ controlling the proportion of indicator variables flipped at each iteration.
-At iteration $t$, we propose a new configuration $\tmcM^*$ by flipping a fraction $\epsilon$ of the membership indicators in $\tmcM^{(t)}$, and compute the log acceptance ratio
+Our proposal distribution $Q(\mcM'|\mcM)$ randomly flips a small proportion $\epsilon$ of the indicator variables in the current state $\mcM$.
+Notably, this proposal distribution is symmetric, $Q(\mcM'|\mcM)=Q(\mcM|\mcM')$, so it cancels from the Metropolis-Hastings acceptance ratio.
+To sample from this distribution, we initialize the Markov chain at a randomly-selected configuration~$\mcM^{(0)}$.
+At iteration $t$, we propose a new configuration $\mcM^*$ by flipping a fraction $\epsilon$ of the membership indicators in $\mcM^{(t)}$, and compute the log acceptance ratio

 Each integral can be efficiently approximated via Monte Carlo sampling using shadow models.
 Notably, the same shadow models used to approximate the inner expectation in~\eqref{Eq:BayesOptimalMI} can be reused here to evaluate~\eqref{App:MetropolisUpdate}.
-We then accept the proposal with probability $\min(1,p(\btheta|\tmcM^*,\mcG)/p(\btheta|\tmcM^{(t)},\mcG))$.
+We then accept the proposal with probability $\min(1,p(\btheta|\mcM^*,\mcG)/p(\btheta|\mcM^{(t)},\mcG))$.
 Specifically, we draw $u\sim \text{Uniform}(0,1)$ and set

 To obtain approximately independent samples, we insert a burn-in period at the beginning of the chain and use thinning\textemdash collecting samples only after a sufficient number of iterations.